Estonian Auditors’ Association

 With regards to IES 7—8, EAA is responsible for organizing and monitoring CPD of auditors in Estonia which is aligned with the IES requirements at 120 credits over three years.
 Members must submit an annual activity report detailing the fulfillment of their CPD obligations.
 EAA reports that it is continuously evaluating and updating its training program for the auditors to reflect the changing local regulations and expectations of the society.
 As reported in April 2017, EAA planned to initiate the process of updating the internal CPD regulations for the local auditors in the co-operation with the MoF.

-In light of the 2015 revisions to the IES requirements, the EAA is encouraged to consider how it might undertake an analysis of IES application within the country and identify, communicate and work with counterparts in the professional education sphere to further alignment and implementation of IES.
+In light of the revisions to the IES requirements effective in 2015 and in 2019, the EAA is encouraged to consider how it might undertake an analysis of IES application within the country and identify, communicate and work with counterparts in the professional education sphere to further alignment and implementation of IES.
 EAA may wish to explore the examples of other PAOs in their cooperation with university systems and in the provision of accounting / auditing education programs in smaller markets.

 SMO 3: International Standards on Auditing